The Zephyrs: Band history

 Throughout this rocky period in the band's history Keith Cullen, of Setanta Records, had been offering managerial advice.
-Impressed with the new line-up, and the new demos that were emerging from them, he signed The Zephyrs to Setanta.
+He signed The Zephyrs to Setanta.

 Working with long-time friend and producer Michael Brennan, the band completed their third album A Year to the Day which was released on 2 September 2003.
 Prior to the album release, in the summer of 2003, The Zephyrs performed at the Benicàssim Festival in Spain.
 Following a short tour of the UK in support of A Year To The Day, the band's live schedule lightened considerably.
 They played just five shows during 2004.

 Much of 2004 was spent recording fourth album Bright Yellow Flowers on a Dark Double Bed which was released in June 2005 on Acuarela.
 The band appeared at the Benicàssim Festival again in the summer of 2005 and toured both Spain and Italy.

 2006 through to 2009 were quiet years for The Zephyrs, although not completely inactive.
 A three-piece version of the band (Stuart and David Nicol with Robert Dillam on drums) appeared at the Triku Festival in Spain in October 2008.
 The band also teamed up with producer Michael Brennan for the first time since 2003 to record and mix songs for a fifth album.
 Fool of Regrets was released in September 2010 on London-based label Club AC30 preceded by the single Creative Faith and a short tour of the UK.
-The band, joined by singer/guitarist Emily Hall and keyboardist Will Bates, recorded sessions for Radio Scotland's Vic Galloway show and Marc Riley's BBC Radio 6 Music show in September and October 2010.
-The album was Vic Galloway's album of the week for 06/09/2010.

-In mid 2014, The Zephyrs began preparations for a sixth album and a new gigging schedule.
-The current line-up is Stuart Nicol (vocals/guitar), David Nicol (bass), Robert Dillam (drums), Richard Hamill (guitar) and Will Bates (keyboards).
+In mid 2014, The Zephyrs began preparations for a sixth album and a new gigging schedule with the Nicol brothers, Dillam on Drums, Richard Hamill on guitar, and Will Bates playing keyboards.